Take care of the Digestive System

 Our eating habits change as we age.
 We tend to opt for the simplest of food due to less energy.
 This results in missing a well-balanced diet and reduced fiber intake and fresh fruits intake.
 Food may no longer be tasty as it used to be.
 The number of taste buds is also reduced as one age hence food does not taste as good as it used to be.
 An unbalanced diet can cause deficiencies in iron, B12, and other vitamins which results in digestive problems.

-Steps to improve digestion –
+Steps to improve digestive system –

 - Add salad and fruits to your daily diet.
 Do not miss on daal and whole grains to maintain a healthy diet.